 Will I receive any continuing education hours for my EMT certification?

 Yes, since continuing education requirements for the Arizona Bureau of Health Services Department change all the time we will go over the continuing education requirements on the first day of class.

 What sort of questions will there be in the oral interview?

-You will be asked questions such as "How do you plan to use this class?", "What are your career goals?" and "Tell us a little about yourself and why you want to take this class", etc.
+You will be asked questions such as "How will this academy help you in your pursuit of a career in the fire service?", "How will you successfully navigate the mental and physical challenges of the academy?" and "Tell us a little about yourself and why you want to take this academy.", etc.

 What will happen when I am done with the Fire Operations Academy?

 Upon satisfactory completion of the course, the student will earn the Firefighter Operations Course Completion Certificate, and will participate in the Firefighter I & II testing and certification process with the Arizona Fire Services Institute - Center for Fire Service Excellence (AzCFSE).
 By demonstrating successful performance in the Firefighter I & II written and skills competencies, the state certification may meet academy requirements by various state and local fire agencies.

 What sort of preparation will the Fire Operations Academy help me with in pursuit of becoming a professional firefighter?

 Even though most metropolitan fire departments require the applicant to go through their agency’s own academy, this academy is designed to prepare the applicant for participation in a testing process as well as providing a foundation for successful participation in a firefighter academy.

 The Firefighter Operations Academy (FSC102) is sanctioned and approved by the Arizona Center for Fire Service Excellence (AZCFSE) through the Arizona Fire Service Institute, and is accepted state-wide.
 The Arizona Center for Fire Service Excellence is accredited nationally through the International Fire Service Accreditation Congress (IFSAC).
 Pro Board accreditation is still being determined.